-Now that you know a bit about what Amazon is and how it works, and you’ve learned about how safe Amazon is to use, you may be ready to dive into some online shopping with Amazon.com.
+Now that you know a bit about what Amazon is and how it works, and you’ve learned about how safe the marketplace is to use in the previous tutorial, you may be ready to dive into some online shopping with Amazon.
 Hold your horses, there... you should know some of the website's strong and weak points before you take the plunge.
 But don't worry!
 We've got them all outlined below for you.

 I wish I had that! -- If there are certain items that you have your eye on, or that you buy all the time, you can keep track of them with "Wish Lists".
 You can even share Wish Lists with friends and family over social media or email, which can be really useful if you're looking for gift ideas for a birthday or holiday!